Dice Quiz: Roll into Trivia Fun

 Think you know dice?
 Let’s roll and find out!

-Gm quizzers! 👋 WE THROW THEM in board games, blow on them for luck in casinos, and probably lose a few under the sofa each year.
-But dice aren’t just toys or gambling tools—they’re timeless, mysterious, and sneakily clever.
+We roll them in board games, blow on them for luck, and lose them under the sofa.
+But dice aren’t just toys or gambling tools.
+They’re timeless, mysterious, and surprisingly clever.

 Tap to reveal the answer and see if you got it right!